pejhvaman/gmn/README.md

 # Guess My Number

-a simple game that is perfect for practicing JavaScript fundamentals
+a simple game with JavaScript fundamentals